-Supportive Skill #1: Self-assessment and self-advocacy

-Supportive Skill #2: Mastering and applying foundational concepts from general education

-Supportive Skill #3: Written and verbal communication skills

-Supportive Skill #4: Making connections between prior knowledge/experience and new learning

-Supportive Skill #5: Identifying and using professional resources
+Supportive Skill #1: Self-assessment and self-advocacy Supportive Skill #2: Mastering and applying foundational concepts from general education Supportive Skill #3: Written and verbal communication skills Supportive Skill #4: Making connections between prior knowledge/experience and new learning Supportive Skill #5: Identifying and using professional resources

-Signat cure Date I understand that I must comply with all areas of Program at South Plains College. of the Student Guide as a student in the Child Development I have read the above syllabus for Child Develo pment and understand the requirements.
+- □ I have read the syllabus for CDEC 2167 and understand the requirements. - I understand that I must comply with all areas of the Student Guide as a student in the Child Development Program at South Plains College.

+Signature

+Date